 - fetal skeletal anomalies

-- multiple bowel loops (and on occasion liver) herniate into a membrane-covered defect (i.e. not free flowing)
+- multiple bowel loops (and on occasion liver) herniate into a membrane-covered defect (i.e. not free flowing) and are usually seen as hyperechogenic content (non-fluid filled bowel)

 - the umbilical cord insertion is directly into the omphalocoele